Ariel

 (thesis option) from the University of Florida (U of F) where he graduated

-with High Honors (cum laude, top 10%).
-At U of F he further earned a
+Student Award.
+At U of F he further earned a Masters of Science (thesis

-Masters of Science (thesis option) in Electrical and Computer Engineering
+option) in Electrical and Computer Engineering with research specialization

-with research specialization in Robotics and Artificial Intelligence
+in Robotics and Artificial Intelligence (AI).
+His Thesis work at the

-(AI).
-His Thesis work at the Machine Intelligence Lab focused on R&D
+Machine Intelligence Lab focused on R&D in advanced algorithms,

-analog design, and business development.
+and business development.

 Mr.